 1. Not Having a Realistic Budget

-To start you budget, you could use a spreadsheet, an App or a budget book, whatever is your preference, it’s about what works for you, test some out, if it’s not working, try something else.
+To start you budget, you could use a spreadsheet, an App or a budget book, whatever is your preference, it’s about what works for you.
+Test some out, if it doesn’t work for you, try something else.
 I use a budget book, it’s easy and simply to use and has a section each month for your financial goals, tracking spends and reflecting, which is key if you want to change bad financial habits.
 I use the Clever Fox Budget Planner.

 2. Getting into Debt

 Debt is the single thing that will prevent you from having financial freedom.
 Now I do understand that there are certain times in your life that you need to obtain credit in order to move forward, purchasing a home is one, possibly a car and education.
 However, the latter two should be avoided if at all possible, if not then prioritise and get it paid off as soon as you can.
-Any debt outside this is really not a good idea, I accept you may need some debt to start your own business, but if at all possible save to invest in your own business or start small and expand gradually over time.
+Any debt outside this is really not a good idea.
+I accept you may need to borrow to start your own business.
+If at all possible, save to invest in your own business or start small and expand gradually over time.
 Never get into debt for clothes, holidays, the latest gadgets, or anything you want right here right now, have patience and save for what you want.

 If you are in debt and you are struggling to manage, I highly recommend StepChange, a charity in the U.K. who do an assessment, giving you options to manage your debt and an action plan to tackle it too.
 I have a debt management plan with them, I pay them a monthly amount and every penny is distributed fairly to my creditors.
 If you live outside the U.K. is there a reputable charity that can help you?
 Beware of private companies that say they can help, they are mostly out to make a profit out of you, I made this mistake in the past.

 When I talk of debt, I am also referring to borrowing from family or friends.
-For years when I was living at home with my parents, I owed my Dad money every month, it became the norm to do this.
-Stopping this habit was initially difficult, but I did manage to do it and it was a nice feeling when I got to keep my monthly wage to myself, instead of constantly having to pay back what I had borrowed the previously month.
+For years when I was living at home with my parents, I owed my Dad money every month.
+It became the norm to do this.
+Stopping this habit was initially difficult, but I did manage to do it.
+It’s a nice feeling having your wage to yourself.
+Much better than constantly having to pay back what you’ve borrowed the previously month.

-I also believe borrowing from family and friends leaves you with an uncomfortable hidden energy between the two of you, it has for me anyway and if things go wrong it can damage relationships, so avoid if you can.
+I also believe borrowing from family and friends leaves an uncomfortable hidden energy between the two of you.
+It has for me anyway and if things go wrong, it can damage relationships, so avoid if you can.
 I have lent money to people in the past who have not paid me back, trust me it damages relationships.
 Gifting money is fine, as long as you don’t expect it back.
-A word of warning, if you do borrow money from friends or family or lend money to them, have a contract drawn up, even if you do it yourself and get them to sign it, ideally get a witness too.
+A word of warning, if you do borrow money from friends or family or lend money to them, have a contract drawn up.
+Even if you do it yourself and get them to sign it, ideally get a witness too.
 Set out the repayment terms in detail, I don’t care how much you trust this person, I am speaking from experience here.

 3. Not Having a Work Ethic

-Now you may think a work ethic has little to do with finances, but it has everything to do with it.
-I have a good work ethic, so this is not an entire regret of mine, but I don’t want it to be yours.
+You may think a work ethic has little to do with finances, but it has everything to do with it.
+I have a good work ethic, so this is not an entire regret of mine.
+But I don’t want it to be yours.
 I have worked two jobs, worked 7 days a week, worked 70 hours a week, and worked full-time whilst doing a 6 year part time degree.
-But, I have only worked my main job for about 4 years now, although I am currently looking for a second part time job, ideally to work at home to speed up my debt repayments.
+But, I have only worked my main job for about 4 years now.
+Although, I am currently looking for a second part time job.
+Ideally to work at home to speed up my debt repayments.

 If you develop a good work ethic, you can maximise your income, save and pay off any debts early.
 Even if it means you work two or more jobs, to get yourself in a better financial position.
-This is especially true when you’re young, as you have the energy and motivation to work longer hours, this becomes more difficult as you age.
-Trust me, when you get to having 30-40 years of work behind you, retirement often becomes your main goal, especially if you’re doing a corporate 9.00 – 5.00 job.
-So work more whilst you are young if you want to retire early with funds to enjoy the rest of your life and use the extra money for something specific like debt repayments or a savings goal.
+This is especially true when you’re young, as you have the energy and motivation to work longer hours.
+This becomes more difficult as you age.
+Trust me, when you get to having 30-40 years of work behind you, retirement often becomes your main goal.
+Especially if you’re doing a corporate 9-5 job.
+So work more whilst you are young, so you don’t have to when you’re older.
+You can then retire early with funds to enjoy the rest of your life.

 This is definitely one of my financial regrets.
 For me I used to think investing was for the rich, well, guess what, investing can make you rich!
-If you are an impatient person (like me), then you may put off investing because you think 10 years + is a long time, what’s the point, I need money now.
-But, this thinking will get you nowhere, make investing a habit, start off small, overtime with compound interest you may have yourself a nice little ‘nest egg’ that will give you the financial freedom you want, enabling you to retire younger and give you peace of mind, how good would that be?
+If you are an impatient person (like me), then you may put off investing.
+You may think 10 years + of investing is a long time.
+You may think what’s the point, I need money now.
+But, this thinking will get you nowhere.
+Make investing a habit, start off small.
+Over time with compound interest you may have yourself a nice little ‘nest egg’.
+Which may give you the financial freedom you want.
+Enabling you to retire younger and give you peace of mind, how good would that be?

 This is one regret I have not yet fully addressed, I know how I want to invest, but am trying to reduce my debts first.

 I was only in my twenties when my uncle gave me this sound advice, it took me until I was in my fifties to start saving.
-Not getting into a savings habit is one of my biggest regrets because I have debts, whereas if I would have saved, I wouldn’t of had to accumulate debt.
-I also want to retire soon, at least from the 9.00 – 5.00 rat race and focus on working for myself, but there is no chance of that any time soon.
+Not getting into a savings habit is one of my biggest regrets.
+If I would have saved, I wouldn’t of had to accumulate debt.
+I also want to retire soon, at least from the 9 to 5 rat race and focus on working for myself, but there is no chance of that any time soon.

-Not having savings accounts including an emergency fund, saving for first home, car, holidays, home maintenance, wedding etc will hold you back, cause you some stress at times and potentially delay your goals.
-Start with saving £1, it is forming the habit that is key initially.
+Not having savings accounts including an emergency fund, saving for first home, car, holidays, home maintenance, wedding etc will hold you back.
+It will also cause you some stress at times and potentially delay your goals.
+Start with saving just £1, it is forming the habit that is key initially.